 -

-Federal Preemption
+Federal Preemption and EPA Regulations

 Bayer has argued that federal labeling requirements approved by the Environmental Protection Agency (EPA) preempt state law failure-to-warn claims.
-The courts have been divided on this issue
+The courts have been divided on this issue.

 -

-Punitive Damages
+Punitive Damages and Corporate Liability

 Juries have often awarded significant punitive damages, finding that Monsanto acted with malice or reckless disregard for consumer safety.
 These awards have frequently been reduced on appeal.